Department of Chemistry

 CHEM 5373.
 Drug and Toxin Biochemistry.
 3 Hours.

-Students examines biotransformations of drugs/toxins, mechanisms of drug interactions with biological systems, and selective toxicity.
+Students examine biotransformations of drugs/toxins, mechanisms of drug interactions with biological systems, and selective toxicity.
 Students gain insight into the design of therapeutic agents and the destruction of harmful toxins/bacterial invaders in living systems.
 Attention is also given to how molecular structure is related to solubility and permeability and how to design systems for drug delivery within the human body.

 CHEM 5374.
 Chemistry of Coordination Compounds.
 3 Hours.